Endeavour is governed by a board with a wealth of knowledge and experience in non-profit, consulting, industry, government and academia.

 Oksana Chikina, Treasurer

-Oksana has over 10 years of experience in leading and implementing transformational initiatives in multiple countries across Europe, Asia and Africa.
-During the course of her international career, Oksana successfully led several multi-year projects that included launching new services, defining or re-positioning core offerings, and talent management.
+Oksana Chikina, MPA, MBA, CPA, CMA has over 10 years of experience in leading and implementing transformational initiatives in multiple countries across Europe, Asia, Africa and North America.
+During the course of her international career, Oksana successfully led several multi-year projects that included launching new services, defining and re-positioning core offerings, and talent management.
 Specializing in strategic planning, organizational design and stakeholder engagement, Oksana has worked with national governments, businesses and non-profit organizations to drive truly transformational results.

 Oksana holds an MPA degree from the Monterey Institute of International Studies in Monterey, California, and an MBA degree from Rotman School of Management, University of Toronto.
-She is also a certified Project Management Professional (PMP) and is working to complete her Certified Management Accountant (CMA) designation.
+She is also a certified Project Management Professional (PMP) and a Chartered Professional Accountant (CPA)/Certified Management Accountant (CMA).

 Steven Ayer, Board Member